XLLM @ ACL 2025

 DiaDP aims to build a unified word-wise dependency tree for dialogue contexts.
 The tree integrates both inner-EDU dependencies (within Elementary Discourse Units, EDUs) and inter-EDU dependencies (across EDUs) to represent the syntactic and discourse relationships between words in dialogues.
 Given a dialogue consisting of multiple utterances segmented into EDUs, where each utterance is treated as a sentence-like unit, DiaDP outputs a structured dependency tree that includes: 1) Inner-EDU dependencies: Syntactic relationships within individual EDUs; 2) Inter-EDU dependencies: Discourse relationships connecting different EDUs, including cross-utterance links.
 We set zero-shot and few-shot learning settings, respectively.

 The task bridges the gap between sentence-level dependency parsing and discourse-level parsing by extending syntactic tree structures to dialogue scenarios; incorporating both rhetorical and syntactic elements into the tree.
-We will set cash prizes for top three teams.
+Top-3 teams will receive a certificate for their performance, and will be invited to write technical papers to be included into workshop proceedings.
 For more details to participate, visit the DiaDP challenge website.

 Task-II: Speech Event Extraction (SpeechEE)